thivalente/ngx-brazil/ngx-brazil/README.md

 To install this library with npm, run:

-` npm install --save ng-brazil js-brasil`
+` npm install --save ngx-brazil js-brasil`